-Look at pros and cons of each option before making a decision
+Look at pros and cons of each option before deciding

+Decision-Making Practice

-Decision-Making and Problem-Solving More Practice: Situation 1
+Situation 1

 You have a substitute teacher who does not know where materials are in the classroom.
-You know where they are but you are not sure if you should say something.
+You know where they are, but you are not sure if you should say something.

 - What decision do you need to you make?

 - Is it a big deal or little deal?

 - Can I make the decision now?
+(Yes or No)

-- 2-3 options - Write down pros and cons of each option
+- 2 options - Pros and cons of each option